Friday, September 12, 2014,

 The forum will feature speakers Gordon Chin (housing activist), Adriana Camarena (Unsettlers), Rhodessa Jones (Cultural Odyssey) with performances by The Medea Project: Theater for Incarcerated Women, and discussion tables to help participants begin reimagining possibilities and advance towards a more human and just future at the University of San Francisco and beyond.

 USF's Annual Critical Diversity Fall Forum was created by the Diversity Task Force convened by College of Arts & Sciences Marcelo Camperi, to address two specific charges of the Task Force: 1) to plan a new and expanded dialogue on the definition, meaning and significance of diversity that engages all constituents of the College and incorporates leading diversity scholarship and practices and 2) to promote academic-community partnerships throughout the San Francisco Bay Area to foster creative diversity activities and learning experiences focused on social justice.
 Starting in 2013, the Critical Diversity Fall Forum will be organized by faculty and allies of the newly-formed Critical Diversity Studies Major in the College.

-Sponsored by: Critical Diversity Studies, Arts & Sciences Dean’s Office, African American Studies, Asian Pacific American Studies, Center for Latino Studies in the Americas (CELASA), Chican@-Latin@ Studies, History, Latin American Studies, Leo T. McCarthy Center for Public Service and the Common Good, Performing Arts & Social Justice, Philosophy, Politics, Sociology.
+Sponsored by: Critical Diversity Studies, Arts & Sciences Dean’s Office, African American Studies, Asian Pacific American Studies, Center for Latino Studies in the Americas (CELASA), Chican@-Latin@ Studies, Office of Diversity and Engagement, Environmental Studies, Gender and Sexuality Studies, History, The Intercultural Center, Latin American Studies, Leo T. McCarthy Center for Public Service and the Common Good, Office of Online Education, Performing Arts & Social Justice, B.A.
+International Studies, Philosophy, Politics, Sociology, M.A.
+Urban Affairs.